 This may be a break for a few hours, or putting people in touch with other carers.

-If you need more information, want to talk to someone or feel you need more support, you can contact Call Derbyshire on 01629 533190.
+If you need more information, want to talk to someone or feel you need more support, you can contact Call Derbyshire tel: 01629 533190.

 You can contact Call Derbyshire to make a referral for an assessment.

-This means you will be contacted by a social worker or community care worker who will arrange to visit you to discuss your needs.
+This means you'll be contacted by a social worker or community care worker who will arrange to visit you to discuss your needs.

-If you are eligible for a service, they will work with you to agree a support plan to meet your goals and outcomes.
+If you're eligible for a service, they'll work with you to agree a support plan to meet your goals and outcomes.